Doctors see decrease in number of infants getting vaccinated

 ROCHESTER, N.Y.
-(WROC) – New research from the University of Virginia School of Medicine revealed that more than 25 percent of infants are not getting their common vaccines that protect them from illnesses like polio, tetanus, measles, mumps and chicken pox.
+(WROC) – New research from the University of Virginia School of Medicine revealed that more than 25% of infants are not getting their common vaccines that protect them from illnesses like polio, tetanus, measles, mumps and chicken pox.

 The UVA research also suggested parents with less education about the importance of the vaccines played a role.
 Recently some parents may have been nervous to bring new babies into the hospital or doctors offices for their shots.
 According to experts, this could all have an impact on public health.